 Best Time to Visit Agra

 That comes down to you.
 What you have to realize is that the Taj Mahal is always going to bring in crowds.
 So you do end up dealing with a whole lot of challenges regarding the crowds.
 But if you put that aside, then the most important thing is the season.
-You don’t want to visit the Taj Mahal during the winter.
+You don’t want to visit here in summer, winters are good.
 The best time to visit it would be in October or during the Spring, as that’s when you can avoid having a whole lot of crowds to deal with.

-That being said, you can visit the Taj Mahal at any given time, mainly during the spring and summer.
-But a lot of people visit the Taj Mahal during the fall too, just because it’s less expensive and that on its own is very exciting and distinct in its own right.
+That being said, you can visit the here at any given time, mainly during the spring and summer.
+But a lot of people visit the here during the fall too, just because it’s less expensive and that on its own is very exciting and distinct in its own right.

 Timings & Entry Fee

-The Taj Mahal India timing differs based on season.
-But most of the time the Taj Mahal is open from sunrise to sunset irrespective of the season.
-It is closed on every Friday for tourist, only local people are allowed for prayers.
+By the clock, Taj Mahal timings differs based on season, but most of the time the it is open from sunrise to sunset for visitors.
+Sometimes you might get very long queue on ticketing window and entry gates.
+Generally it happens on public holidays or long weekends, so try to reach as early as possible in the morning.
+Taj Mahal closing day is Friday, only local people are allowed for prayers.
 It might also be closed for few hours during VVIP visits, tourists won’t be allowed.
-You must check it with your tour operator or visit official website of Indian Government to avoid long queue on the entry gate.
+You must check it with your tour operator or visit official website of Ministry of Tourism, Government of India.

-The entry fee at Taj Mahal Agra is Rupee 50 for Indians, Rupee 540 from tourists belonging to SAARC and BIMSTEC countries and Rs.
+The Taj Mahal entry fee is Rupee 50 for Indians, Rupee 540 from tourists belonging to SAARC and BIMSTEC countries and Rs.
 1100 for tourists belonging to other nations.
 Children below the age of 15 years are allowed free of cost.
 Also if you want to visit the main mausoleum you have to pay Rs.
 200 extra irrespective of your nationality.
 The Official Website of the Government of India also offers online booking of tickets to avoid the heavy rush on ticket counter.

 Watching one of the Seven Wonders of the World under moonlight is something to remember.
 Something you should do when you visit Agra it’s totally worth your time and money.
 How beautiful it looks in moonlight couldn’t be explained in words.

-If you want to view it in full moon night, you need to program it well in advance as Taj Mahal is only open 5 days in a month for night viewing, full moon night, two days before it and two days after it.
+If you want to view Taj Mahal at night, you need to program it well in advance as it is only open 5 days in a month for night viewing, full moon night, two days before it and two days after it.
 Tickets can be booked 24 hours in advance before the scheduled time which is 20:30 to 00:30 in the night.
-Only 400 visitors will be allowed in 8 batches, max time for each batch is also limited to 30 minutes.
+Only 400 visitors will be allowed in 8 batches, max time for each batch is also limited to 30 minutes, so must follow these very strict Taj Mahal timings to avoid any issue and enjoy your tour.
 Entry will only be allowed from the eastern gate near Shilpgram and you must reach there at least 30 minutes before the scheduled time.
 After a heavy security check, you will be allowed to view it from a distance, cannot go on the main plate farm.
 Also only still cameras are allowed so if you are thinking of making a video, you will be disappointed.

 Other Places to Visit in Agra

-Aside from the Taj Mahal, there are lots of cool places to see in Agra.
-One of the is the Agra Fort, which is visually outstanding and among some of the largest forts out there.
-Then you also have the Mehtab Bagh, the Moti Masjid, Jama Mosque and many others.
-It’s safe to say that Taj Mahal is well worth visiting.
+Apart from the symbol of love, there are lots of cool places to see in Agra.
+One of them is the Agra Fort, which is visually outstanding and among some of the largest forts in India.
+Then you also have Mehtab Bagh, Moti Masjid, Jama Mosque and many others.
+Most of Agra tourist places are located in the city center that saves lot of travel time. we can say that Agra tour is a value for money.
 It’s amazing, it looks unlike anything else out there and you will be quite amazed with the experience offered here.
 This is an amazing place to visit, so you should totally check it out!